-The year was 2001, when PANTHEON.tech, the software research and development company was established in Bratislava, Slovakia.
+The year was 2001, when PANTHEON.tech, the software research, and development company was established in Bratislava, Slovakia.
 It had a focus on computer network technologies with love and care for open-source software development.

-ODL is a collaborative open source project aimed to speed up the adoption of SDN and create a solid foundation for Network Functions Virtualization (NFV).
+ODL is a collaborative open-source project aimed to speed up the adoption of SDN and create a solid foundation for Network Functions Virtualization (NFV).
 ODL was founded by the global industry leaders such as Cisco, Ericsson, Intel, IBM, Dell, HP, Red Hat, Microsoft and PANTHEON.tech and open to all.

-Considering the committer’s view on the left chart, the top committer proved his dedication with having almost 20% of the total commits single handedly, Robert Varga.
+Considering the committer’s view on the left chart, the top committer proved his dedication, by having over 20% of the total commits single-handedly – Robert Varga.

-That translates roughly around 10 great novels written in.
+That translates roughly around 20 great novels written in.

-ODL continues to be a great example of what an open-source software is and how international contributors can collaborate beautifully to create the next great thing.
+ODL continues to be a great example of what open-source software is and how international contributors can collaborate beautifully to create the next great thing.

-ODL is now a founding member of LF Networking (LFN), an entity that integrates the governance of participating projects in order to enhance operational excellence, simplify member engagement, and increase collaboration across open source networking projects and standards bodies.
+ODL is now a founding member of LF Networking (LFN), an entity that integrates the governance of participating projects to enhance operational excellence, simplify member engagement, and increase collaboration across open source networking projects and standards bodies.

 OpenDaylight Technical Steering Committee (TSC) provides leadership regarding the technical direction of the ODL platform, as well as guidance on collaborative practices.
 Developers are elected by the ODL community to serve one-year terms.
-Currently there are only 13 TSC members on duty and proudly a PANTHEON.tech’s CTO – Robert Varga is one of them.
+Currently, there are only 13 TSC members on duty and proudly a PANTHEON.tech’s CTO – Robert Varga is one of them.

 Anyone can contribute to ODL which is an open-source project, but PTLs are the ones who lead the project to the prospected direction.
-If you want to Learn how to get started with OpenDaylight, you can read more as a developer or as a user.
+If you want to learn how to get started with OpenDaylight, you can read more as a developer or as a user.

 ODL had started with just five projects and thrived.
 Currently, there are 91 active projects and PANTHEON.tech proudly involved, contributed to a very big proportion of it.
 Just another example of its expertise on the subject.